Training and Background

 It's important to me that you feel heard and understood, and I also aim to give you skills and tools that help you in life.
 I practice cognitive-behavioral therapies, which are the therapies of choice for most eating disorders, anxiety disorders, depressive disorders, trauma-related disorders, obsessive-compulsive related disorders, and many more.
 I also practice Dialectical-Behavior Therapy (DBT), which is a treatment that focuses on managing emotions and behaviors to help you live your life to the fullest.
 DBT focuses on reducing barriers to treatment and learning skills that help you.
 It also allows the therapist to be radically genuine and to work alongside you to address what is most important to you.

-*Note: I am still completing training and thus not yet a licensed psychologist, meaning that I am not able to provide psychotherapy or assessment services at this time without supervision from a licensed psychologist.
+*Note: I am not providing psychotherapy or assessment services at this time.
 If you are looking for mental health services, please check with your insurance provider or online resources like Psychology Today for licensed mental health clinicians in your area.
 If you are currently experiencing a psychological crisis or emergency, call 911 or go to the nearest emergency room.